 I love those ridiculous commercials for the new selling service LetGo.
 People are holding onto an item that they just can’t seem to part with, despite the peril it may be putting them in.
 Like the one where the guy has the heavy bowling ball in one hand, and the other is grasping the bumper of a truck hanging over a cliff.
 He obviously needs to release the ball so he can grab onto the truck and pull himself to safety, but he just can’t seem to part with his prized bowling ball.
 Then his friend tells him, “it’s time to let go.”
 (Well, ok — that may not be exactly what he said, but you get the point.)
 This reluctance to let go is the same for IT.

 The time when IT held all the keys has come and gone.
 Shadow IT demonstrated the evolution of users from people who maybe didn’t even know the difference between right-click and left-click, to people savvy enough to research, identify, and implement their own solutions.
 And users today have progressed beyond even that, where IT’s role is more about providing services and serving as a liaison between business needs and technology.
 It’s no longer a role of the keeper of all technology secrets.
-For example, if you use Office 365 for email, you are simply providing the service without needing to be the one managing it.
+For example, if you use Microsoft 365 (and Office 365) for email, you are simply providing the service without needing to be the one managing it.

 So, given that you’re already too busy to continue trying to hold onto everything, isn’t it time for you to let users be in control of some aspects of IT?

 Like in the LetGo commercial, IT is in some form of peril, where holding onto control is actually hurting IT.
 There are often too many requests needing to be routed through and addressed by IT, which means that there are more costs needed to provide services, slower implementation of these services, and, in many cases, not even addressing the proper management of parts of the environment.